93 Percent of Americans Think Financial Advisers Should Be Fiduciaries

 The Chevrolet dealer has a clear conflict of interest in this situation.
 He can only sell Chevys and will lose the opportunity to earn a commission if the client buys a Toyota Highlander.
 Under the suitability standard, you end up with a product (Chevrolet Tahoe) that isn’t the best fit given your situation and it costs more than the better-fitting product (Toyota Highlander).
 Worst of all, you probably have no idea that you were given advice that did not put your interests first.

 When the people surveyed by Financial Engines were told stories like this to clarify the differences between the fiduciary and suitability standards, it’s no surprise that 93 percent believe all financial advisers should work as fiduciaries.

 Many financial advisers who work for broker-dealers (selling a specific company’s investment products) are transitioning to fee-only service, as opposed to collecting commissions for their revenue, as part of their transition to the new fiduciary rule.
 If you are working with a non-fiduciary adviser, he or she may have already discussed this change with you.

 Our Filbrandt Report on the fiduciary rule outlines specifically how to determine if your current financial adviser is a fiduciary.
-For more information on how Filbrandt & Company can help if you are looking for a fiduciary adviser, please visit this page on our website.
+For more information on how Filbrandt & Company can help if you are looking for a fiduciary adviser, please visit this page (click this link) on our website.